mobie/mobie-utils-python/README.md

 ## Usage

 The library contains functionality to generate MoBIE projects and add data to it.
-You can find a complete example notebook that explains how to generate a project [here](https://github.com/mobie/mobie-utils-python/blob/master/examples/create_mobie_project.ipynb).
+Check out [the example notebook] (https://github.com/mobie/mobie-utils-python/blob/master/examples/create_mobie_project.ipynb) to see how to generate a MoBIE project.

 Below is a short code snippet that shows how to use it in a python script.

 ```python